gajus/slonik/README.md

 <a name="slonik-recipes-using-sql-raw-to-generate-dynamic-queries"></a>
 ### Using <code>sql.raw</code> to generate dynamic queries

+Warning: Do not use `sql.raw` to concatenate query strings.
+This would defeat the purpose of Slonik. `sql.raw` is available only for hand-crafting complex query fragments (e.g. type expressions).
+For conditional queries, use `sql.booleanExpression`.
+For comparison expression, use `sql.comparisonPredicate`.
+If you are still unclear how to create a query, then raise an issue to discuss your requirement.

 [`sql.raw`](#sqlraw) can be used to generate fragments of an arbitrary SQL that are interpolated into the main query, e.g.

 ```js